 Even the bus service gets disrupted!
 So your best bet for moving around the city during Las Fallas is the metro.
 But beware that this too can get crowded and the metro stations in the city center are closed during the mascletà for safety reasons.
-You can check the timetables here.
+See metro schedule here.

 Now, I happen to love Las Fallas, but whether you like it, merely tolerate it, or can’t run fast enough away from it, is a very personal thing.